Soil Biology Testing Methods: A Practical Guide for Brown County Landowners

 The popular Solvita test is a good example of this method for measuring soil respiration.
 It is easy to use and gives you a general rating of microbial activity.
 A higher reading means more activity, which usually points to healthier soil with more soil microbes.

-These tests are great for a quick checkup and can provide valuable information on soil organic carbon cycling.
+These tests and soil ph tests are great for a quick checkup and can provide valuable information on soil organic carbon cycling.
 But, they do not tell you anything about the balance of organisms.
 High activity could be from beneficial microbes, or it could be from a surge of bacteria rapidly breaking down soil organic matter, which isn't always good for long-term soil health.

 My Preferred Approach: The Soil Food Web Method

-After studying and working with soil, I rely almost exclusively on direct microscopy for assessing soil health.
+After studying and working with soil, I rely almost exclusively on direct microscopy for assessing soil health versus what is typically called a routine soil analysis test.
 For me, it provides the most actionable information for gardeners, landscapers, and farmers.
 I can see the good guys and the bad guys, and I can assess the balance between them.

 A key metric I look for is the fungal to bacterial ratio, or F:B ratio.
 Different plants prefer different ratios based on the soil type they evolved in.
 For example, lawns and vegetable gardens do best in a bacterially dominated soil, while shrubs and trees need a soil rich in fungi.